cluhmann/segmented/README.md

 ## Example

-In the following example, we assume the following initial imports (which are, coincidentally, the packages required by segmented):
+In the following example, we assume the following initial imports.
+These are, coincidentally, the packages required by the segmented:

 ```python
 import pandas as pd